Operata MCP Server

 "tools": [

-"description": "Retrieve information from the Operata knowledge base",
+{ "name": "knowledge", "description": "Retrieve facts from the knowledge base..." },

 ]